kmontag/modeStep/README.md

 CCs in your MIDI mappings:

-- avoid `CCs 40-86 (channel 1)`, since the SoftStep uses these channels to send sensor data while in hosted mode.
+- avoid `CCs 40-86 (channel 1)`, since the SoftStep uses these controls to send sensor data while in hosted mode.
 - avoid `CCs 20-29, 40-42, 50-53, and 110-119 (any channel)`, since
   mapping these will cause Live to send feedback that interferes with the SoftStep's LEDs and display.